GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/getting-started/index.md

 Refer to [Design decisions](/docs/privacy-sandbox/summary-reports/design-decisions/) to help you plan your data collection strategy.

-You can get started by trying out the steps below, and then adapt you strategy to fit, or you can plan your strategy in advance.
+You can get started by trying out the steps that follow, and then adapt you strategy to fit, or you can plan your strategy in advance.

 This guide is a high-level implemention how-to for developers, not a strategy guide.
 Strategic planning will likely require a deeper understanding of the internal workings of the API, which is covered in other documentation.

-### Concepts for planning
+### Background concepts

-The more complex concepts you should review are below.
-While you may not need to delve into all of the details, such as fully understanding how [noise](/docs/privacy-sandbox/attribution-reporting/understanding-noise) is generated, a solid understanding of the basics will help you develop a plan.
-These concepts, as opposed to the ones mentioned above, are not strictly necessary for implementation, but to understand and refine the reports generated, you'll need this information.
+There are some concepts you should review for a fuller understanding of the API.
+While you may not need to delve into all of the details, such as exactly how [noise](/docs/privacy-sandbox/attribution-reporting/understanding-noise) is generated, a solid understanding of the basics will help you develop a plan.
+Knowledge of these concepts is not strictly necessary for implementation, but to understand and refine the reports generated, you'll benefit from this information.

 These concepts are: